 Advanced diabetic retinopathy

 Surgery often slows or stops the progression of diabetic retinopathy, but it's not a cure.
-Because diabetes is a lifelong condition, future retinal damage and vision loss is possible.
+Because diabetes is a lifelong condition, future retinal damage and vision loss are possible.
 Even after treatment for diabetic retinopathy, you'll need regular eye exams.
 At some point, additional treatment may be recommended.

 Researchers are studying new treatments for diabetic retinopathy, including medications that may help prevent abnormal blood vessels from forming in the eye.
 Some of these medications are injected directly into the eye to treat existing swelling or abnormal blood vessels.
+These treatments appear promising, but they haven't been studied in long-term trials yet.

 Coping and support